bermanmaxim/SSVMjulia/README.md

-# SSVM-julia
+# SSVMjulia

-Cutting-plane Structured SVM in Julia
+Cutting-plane Structured SVM in Julia, solving the Primal QP of the 1-slack formulation

 This implementation has the following advantages over SVM-struct-matlab:
 * Constraint caching (reuse full inference results)